-Mico offers a variety of finishes, including in chrome, nickel, bronze and gold.
+Mico offers a variety of finishes, including in chrome, nickel, bronze, and gold.
 Not all faucets are available in all finishes.
-The finishes offered for each faucet depend primarily on the finishes offered by the faucet's manufacturer.
+The finishes offered for each faucet depend a lot on the finishes offered by the faucet's manufacturer.

 We judge the warranty to be grossly substandard for the North American market where the standard warranty covers the entire faucet and finishes for the "lifetime" of the original buyer, defined "for as long as the buyer owns the faucet".

-The Mico web site was collapsed sometime in 2016 to two pages that display Mico catalogs and a price list available for download, and a blurb about the company.
+The Mico website was collapsed sometime in 2016 to two pages that display Mico catalogs and a price list available for download, and a blurb about the company.
 More information may be available to distributors who must log in to view it.
 We don't know because we are not a distributor.
-Tthe catalogs are old.
+The catalogs are old.
 The bath catalog was last updated in 2010, and the newest price list dates from 2011.
-At one time the Mico web site was a model for other faucet companies to follow: easy to navigate and rich with information about each faucet.
+At one time the Mico website was a model for other faucet companies to follow: easy to navigate and rich with information about each faucet.
 No longer.
 Some faucets sold by Mico are also being sold by Mr. Isaacs's new faucet company, MCN European Enterprises.
 For example, the Mico 7753-SN Simone kitchen faucet is also the MCN 7753-SN Coastline.

 Mico has stopped submitting its faucets for testing and certification to North American standards, as required by law that, for confirmation that they are safe, reliable and free of lead and other toxic materials.